-There are over 200 alumni of our Youth Development Program working, learning and leading in New Orleans and beyond.
+There are over 1,000 alumni of our Youth Development Program working, learning, and leading in New Orleans and beyond.
 Graduates leave Liberty’s Kitchen with a range of technical and transferable skills that they can bring to any workplace–whether in culinary and hospitality or elsewhere.
-More than that, they join a network of graduates and stay connected to our community through our Youth Leadership Program, which is open to all graduates, with no expiration date.
+More than that, they join a network of graduates and stay connected to our community through our Youth Leadership Council, which is open to all graduates, with no expiration date.

-Our Youth Leadership Council (YLC) is a select group of alumni leading the cutting edge of our work in career advancement, food access, and entrepreneurship.
+Our Youth Leadership Council (YLC) is comprised of our alumni leading the cutting edge of our work in career advancement, food access, and entrepreneurship.
 Through the YLC, we aim to build a more youth-centric organization, create positive opportunities for alumni and participants, and change the narratives surrounding young people in New Orleans.
-In its first two years, our YLC organized a youth-led mayoral candidate forum, visited Washington DC to learn about advocacy, implemented a community-driven food project, and hosted a series of social events for our trainees and alumni.
+YLC organized a youth-led mayoral candidate forum, visited Washington DC to learn about advocacy, implemented a community-driven food project, and hosted a series of social events for our trainees and alumni.
 All alumni are welcome to attend YLC meetings every 4th Monday of each month at 4 pm.